 - For lower grade skin conditions, we’ll work through your at-home care routine.
 We may also recommend the use of topical anti-inflammatory creams.

 - For more advanced skin conditions, we’ll usually combine topical ointments and steroidal creams with the use of oral antibiotics and other medications as well as pain management.

 - Severe cases may require hospitalization and extended invasive and noninvasive procedures to maintain health, but these are very rare overall.

 Contact U.S. Dermatology Partners

-If you’re in need of dermatological treatment during chemotherapy, don’t hesitate to contact Dr. Awan and the team at Center for Dermatology in Plano or McKinney, TX.
-If you’re not located in the DFW Metroplex, a skilled dermatologist in one of our other local offices will be happy to help.
+If you’re in need of dermatological treatment during chemotherapy, don’t hesitate to contact a skilled dermatologist in one of our local offices, and they will be happy to help.
 Simply fill out our online form to give us the information necessary to connect you with an oncodermatology specialist in your area.

 Find a location near me